maddielaw/maddielaw/README.md

 ⚙️ **I'm currently working on**:

-A React.js group project incorporating the Context API -- [RecMe](https://github.com/Jerry-Vrrr/rec-me) is a music recommendation and discovery site with some cool game features!
+A React.js showcase project called Launch Lookup 🚀 More details to come!
 <br/>